-Affiliation and Services
+Affiliation and Language

 Family Life and Inclusion

 We fully honor the participation and blending of our diverse families and communities.
 Women and men participate equally.
 We warmly welcome LGBT members and their spouses and partners.
-(Our community was among the first in New York State to solemnize a same-sex marriage.)
+(Our community was among the first in New York to solemnize a same-sex marriage.)
 We warmly welcome non-Jewish members and guests who wish to join us in celebrating and honoring Jewish life in its many forms – whether exploring Jewish life for themselves or joining us as fellow seekers practitioners of other faiths.

 Cellular Phones and Photography